bogdando/traas/README.md

 * Create an admin, cluster, public networks and routers, e.g. per this [RDO cloud doc](https://docs.google.com/document/d/1bFEayAH7Mqi7zn7fpdMS3Zc-plOOnqoGqh7cDNjLxB8/edit#heading=h.2wr6dc75ub5y).
   Name it to match the example `templates/example-environments/rdo-cloud-oooq-env.yaml` file and/or modify the latter as needed, see the steps below.
+Note that the cluster network may be isolated and does not require a DHCP or router connections created.

 > **note**
 >